andlabs/libui/docs/lifetimes.md

 ## To end programmers

+TODO complain loudly if rules broken
+TODO complain loudly if Destroying a control with a parent

 ## Implementation

 Note that control implementations generally don't need to worry about backend-specific information; these are handled by the backends's convenience functions.
 If you bypass those, however, you *will* need to worry.